yecdev/yolo/README.md

-# StratumPool & StratumSolo : Ycash Solo-Mining Stratum Servers
+# Yolo : Ycash Solo-Mining Stratum Servers

 These are a very simple stratum servers for connecting GPU miners to a Ycash full node.